Goals Of Behavior Modification Training For Dogs

 goals of behavior modification training

-Here’s a breakdown of the goals of behavior modification in dogs and the key takeaway:
+Here are the goals of behavior modification in dogs and the key takeaway:

 Goals of Behavior Modification Training

-• Correcting Unwanted Aggression: A key goal is teaching the dog that the owner is the pack leader and aggressive behavior is not tolerated.
+• Correcting Unwanted Aggression: A key goal is teaching the dog that the owner is the pack leader and that aggressive behavior is not tolerated.
 This promotes stability and lessens the likelihood of aggression.

 • Redirecting Aggression: Dogs often misdirect aggression when frustrated.
 Modification teaches them coping mechanisms to avoid lashing out at others.